Teriatkin/InstagramBot/README.md

 # InstagramBot
-This bot is subscribe to the specified accounts
+This bot is subscribing to the specified accounts;
+Unsubscribing from all your friends